lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 The first five minutes of the second hour will be spent connecting people with similar interests and setting up breakout rooms.
 Rubin staff will always be on hand to answer questions and provide assistance with DP0-related work during this time.

-Assemblies will occur biweekly on Fridays from 9am to 11am US Pacific time (alternating with `Stack Club`_; 4pm UTC), which will be convenient for DP0 delegates in the timezones of North and South America, Europe, and Africa.
+Assemblies will occur biweekly on Fridays from 9am to 11am US Pacific time (alternating with `Stack Club`_; 4pm UTC).
-There will also be a monthly `Third Thursday Office Hour`_ live virtual meetings at 9am Sydney time, which will be convenient for DP0 delegates in the timezones of Australia and Asia.
-Everyone is welcome to attend any and all of these sessions, as they are not restricted to delegates.
+Everyone is welcome to attend, the assemblies are not restricted to delegates.

 .. _DP0-Delegate-Programming-Assemblies: